 In countries other than Spain, you can also use these commands to address any group of people, regardless of age or social standing.
 This is because ustedes is used for both the formal and informal plural in Latin America.

 All Ud. (usted) and Uds. (ustedes) commands are the same as the Ud. and Uds. present subjunctive forms.

 |Infinitive||Ud.
 Present Subjunctive||Ud.
 Formal Command||Uds.
 Present Subjunctive||Uds.
 Formal Command|

 Pronoun Placement in Affirmative Formal Commands

-Pronoun placement: the pronoun(s) is/are attached to the end of affirmative commands.
-To preserve the original stress of the verb in case it has more than one syllable, a written accent is added.
+Pronouns are attached to the end of affirmative commands.
+If the command form of the verb has more than one syllable, a written accent is added when attaching a pronoun.

 Negative Formal Commands

 Pronouns come between the negative word (such as no) and the command form in negative formal commands.